QuantEcon/lecture-python-intro/in-work/cobweb.md

     p_t = - \frac{1}{b} [ S(f(p_{t-1}, p_{t-2})) - a]
 ```

-The price dynamics depend on the parameter values and also on the function $f$ that tells us how producers form expectations.
+The price dynamics depend on the parameter values and also on the function $f$ that determines how producers form expectations.

-+++

 ## Naive Expectations

+To go further in our analysis we need to specify the function $f$; that is, how expectations are formed.

-Naive expectations refers to the case where producers expect the next period spot price to be whatever the price is in the current period.
+Let's start with naive expectations, which refers to the case where producers expect the next period spot price to be whatever the price is in the current period.

 In other words,

 $$ p_t^e = p_{t-1} $$